 If you have read anything about , you know that family means everything to us at SC Johnson.
 As a 130+ year family company, the legacies of previous generations help guide us and inspire us.

-And one legacy about which that’s certainly true is the story of third-generation leader H.F.
+And one legacy that is certainly true is the story of third-generation leader H.F.
 Johnson, Jr. and the students of Fortaleza, Brazil.

-Fast forward to 2018, and we’re still just as interested in supporting education as H.F. was back in the 1960s.
-In fact, it’s one of the .
-SC Johnson gives 5% of all pretax profits to charities each year, a practice we’ve had in place since 1937.
+Fast forward to 2018, and we are still just as interested in supporting education as H.F. was back in the 1960s.
+In fact, it is one of the .
+SC Johnson gives 5% of all pretax profits to charities each year, a practice we have had in place since 1937.

 These days, an important educational focus is science, technology, engineering and mathematics – known as STEM.
-We’ve been investing in science education for decades and in locations around the globe.
+We have been investing in science education for decades and in locations around the globe.

-As just a few examples, we’ve partnered with Gateway Technical College in Racine, Wisconsin, for more than 20 years.
-Beyond support for programming, , a hands-on skill training center including the college’s first fabrication lab.
+As just a few examples, we have partnered with Gateway Technical College in Racine, Wisconsin, for more than 20 years.
+Beyond support for programming, , a hands-on skill training centre including the college’s first fabrication lab.

 And, in South Africa, we worked with the South African Medical and Education Foundation to open our first for STEM education.
 In 2017, the second SC Johnson Science Laboratory Project kicked off at Cosmo City West Primary School, again focusing on providing a state-of-the-art science lab to the school.